-A: Blood or hair samples can be taken in your doctor's office and tested in the laboratory.
+A: Blood or hair samples can be taken in your doctor's office and tested in a laboratory.
 The amount of mercury that is found may be used to predict the potential for adverse health effects.
 Blood tests are useful during and shortly after mercury poisoning.
 Once mercury is in the hair it remains until the hair is cut.

-Q: Are all fish in Hills Lake equally affected?
+Q: Are all fish in Lake Madisonville equally affected?

-A: No. The Texas Department of State Health Services collected and analyzed 15 legal size fish representing 4 different species from Hills Lake.
-Of these fish, largemouth bass and freshwater drum were consistently shown to contain elevated levels of mercury.
-In general, smaller, younger fish contain lower levels of mercury than older fish; and predatory fish contain higher levels of mercury than non-predatory fish.
+A: No. The Texas Department of State Health Services has collected and analyzed three species of fish from Lake Madisonville (largemouth bass, channel catfish, and white crappie).
+Of these fish, largemouth bass were consistently shown to contain elevated levels of mercury.
+In general, smaller, younger fish contain lower levels of mercury than older fish; predatory fish contain higher levels of mercury than non-predatory fish.